Step: a tool to perform tests of smoothness on differential distributions based on expansion of polynomials: Method

 In the case of inclusive jet cross section differential in the transverse momentum~$p_\mathrm{T}$, the range of the variable should be mapped to the range of the measurement; as it is steeply falling, we also take the logarithm of $p_\mathrm{T}$ and the exponential of the expansion to avoid biasing the fit toward one part of the spectrum and have a numerically more stable result despite the different orders of magnitude:

 where $n$ is the degree of the polynomial.
 To find the optimal value of~$n$ to fit the spectrum within given uncertainties, the following objective function is defined:

-where \begin{itemize} \item $\mathbf{x}$ corresponds to the binned differential distribution; \item $\mathbf{y}_{b_{i\leq n}}$ corresponds to the integral of~$f_n$ normalised to the bin width for a given set of parameters~${b_{i\leq n}}$; \item $\mathbf{V}$ is the covariance matrix of $\mathbf{x}$ describing the uncertainties. \end{itemize} The iterative fit procedure is the following: \begin{enumerate} \item the two lowest-order coefficients~$b_0$ and~$b_1$ are obtained from the first and last points of the spectrum; \item the next coefficient $b_n$ ($n = 2$ for the first iteration) is released and a fit is run with coefficients~$b_0$, $b_1$, \ldots, $b_n$ free in the fit; \item the previous step is iterated until a stopping criterion is satisfied. \end{enumerate} Four early stopping criteria are proposed, left to the choice of the user (summarised in Table~\ref{tab:earlyStoppingCriteria}): \begin{itemize} \item The degree of the polynomial has reached a predefined, maximal value. \item The $\chi^2_n$ divided by the number of degrees of freedom (ndf) has reached a plateau and is no longer decreasing, or is compatible with unity within $k$~standard deviations:
+where \begin{itemize} \item $\mathbf{x}$ corresponds to the binned differential distribution; \item $\mathbf{y}_{b_{i\leq n}}$ corresponds to the integral of~$f_n$ normalised to the bin width for a given set of parameters~${b_{i\leq n}}$; \item $\mathbf{V}$ is the covariance matrix of $\mathbf{x}$ describing the uncertainties. \end{itemize} The iterative fit procedure is the following: \begin{enumerate} \item the two lowest-order coefficients~$b_0$ and~$b_1$ are obtained from the first and last points of the spectrum; \item the next coefficient $b_n$ ($n = 2$ for the first iteration) is released and a fit is run with coefficients~$b_0$, $b_1$, \ldots, $b_n$ free in the fit; \item the previous step is iterated until a stopping criterion is satisfied. \end{enumerate} Four flavours of the test are proposed, corresponding to four different stopping criteria, summarised in Table~\ref{tab:earlyStoppingCriteria} and whose choice is left to the user: \begin{itemize} \item The degree of the polynomial has reached a predefined, maximal value. \item The $\chi^2_n$ divided by the number of degrees of freedom (ndf) has reached a plateau and is no longer decreasing, or is compatible with unity within $k$~standard deviations:

 \item A F-test~\cite{fisher1922interpretation} is run to compare the fits with degrees $n$ and $n+1$.
 The iterative process is then interrupted if the obtained $p$-value is lower than a predefined threshold~$p$. \item We apply cross-validation techniques~\cite{crossValidationRef} on statistical replicas of the original data set.
 First we arrange these replicas into set of $N$~pairs, each pair including a training and a validation replica.
 We compare the fits of degrees~$n$ and~$n+1$ performed on the training replica by evaluating the $\chi_n^2$ and $\chi_{n+1}^2$ on the corresponding validation replica.
-We stop if the $\chi^2$ improves, i.e.\ $\chi_{n+1}^2 < \chi_{n}^2$, for smaller fraction of replicas than a predefined threshold~$p$. \end{itemize} In the present study, we investigate all early stopping criteria, but the results shown in the various figures are all based on cross validation with $N=10,000$~pairs of replicas (respectively for training and validation) and a threshold of $90\%$ ($p=0.9$).
+We stop if the $\chi^2$ improves, i.e.\ $\chi_{n+1}^2 < \chi_{n}^2$, for smaller fraction of replicas than a predefined threshold~$p$. \end{itemize} In the present study, we investigate all stopping criteria, but the results shown in the various figures are all based on cross validation with $N=10,000$~pairs of replicas (respectively for training and validation) and a threshold of $90\%$ ($p=0.9$).